Last Updated on: 3rd September 2023, 12:37 pm

 Sponges can be a source of nourishment for hermit crabs.

-However, this doesn’t appear to be the case in captivity, as pet hermit crabs often nibble on sponges.
+However, this doesn’t appear true in captivity, as pet hermit crabs often nibble on sponges.

 Advantages of Sponges for Hermit Crabs

-The benefits of adding a sponge to a hermit crab’s tank include:
+The benefits of adding a sponge to a hermit crab’s tank include the following: